PranavC10/Zomato-Bangalore-EDA/README.md

 ## Data Description
 The dataset contains the following Columns:

-I looked at the differrent different trends  in the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.

 • Name:  Name of the restaurant

 • rest_type: Type of restaurant